x1ddos/zdoc/README.md

 as a special case, if the source is exactly `std` and no such file or directory exists, zdoc searches across the whole zig std lib.

 ---

-that's about all it can do for now. a future version may include search syntax for public struct fields, enum tags and other constructs, like so:

-    zdoc std.foo.bar .somefield

-for some types, zig may log an error reading something like, "renderingExpression for ... unimplemented". that's because i commented out a big chunk of rendering cases in src/output.zig which was adapted from std/zig/render.zig, to suppress definitions output.

-if you see an error like this, please create an issue or send a code change.

----